Teens and young adults

 How it works:

 The coaching calls will give your young adult a neutral and judgment-free space to get some distance and perspective, reflect and consider options, and see things with a fresh set of eyes as their mind settles and they get more calm and clarity.
-Through the call series they’ll learn to find that space more easily for themselves when they hit future challenges so that they’ll become more graceful and resilient.
+Through our conversations, I'll help them learn to find that space more easily for themselves when they hit future challenges so that they’ll become more graceful and resilient.

 While it’s my job to help young adults navigate what’s in front of them, ultimately my job is to teach my clients to fish rather than giving them fish.
 So learning is at the core of all my work and what accounts for the staying-power of my client results.